 Skimping on QA?
 That’s not frugal—it’s deferred disaster.
 Run a real cost analysis of what user trust costs to regain.

-Ongoing Maintenance and Feature Updates
+Ongoing Maintenance Considerations

 You shipped the app.
 Great.
 Now the real work begins.